moshix/S370_SOS/README.md

 SOS Operating System
 =====================

 Mr. Juergen Winkelkmann had made this repository available on the original yahoo mailing list files section, several (many?) years ago.
 It's all his work.
-I contributed NOTHING to this.

 However, over time it became difficult to reach this amazing software package because a) you needed to register with Yahoo Groups to access it, and b) Yahoo Groups was obsoleted by Yahoo, so...